 My name is Daisy and I’m married to Aaron.
-I’m so glad you’re here because I love connecting with people like you.
-This blog is where I write mostly about travel— guides, tips, reflections— and also about lifestyle, recent revelations, and any advice I feel inspired to share.
+This blog is where I write mostly about our travels— via guides, tips, and reflections— and also about our lifestyle, community, and my recent revelations.

 - We’re both in our late 20s which means we’re (somewhat reluctant) millennials driven to find meaning and alignment between what we believe and what we do everyday.

 cradle of the tech monsterSF Bay Area, but together have lived in Boston, New York City, and Los Angeles.

 - We’re currently on a two-year stint in Connecticut as I pursue my MBA at Yale.
 Truth is, I didn’t think I’d enjoy living in Connecticut but it definitely has its charm.

 - Aaron’s getting his Ph.D. in Clinical Psychology and using his therapy skills on me everyday.
 I think it’s working!

 More exciting facts about us: